2173 Claims Must Particularly Point Out and Distinctly Claim the Invention [R-11.2013]

 - (C) The claim interpretation that would be given by one possessing the ordinary level of skill in the pertinent art at the time the invention was made.

-Accordingly, a claim term that is not used or defined in the specification is not indefinite if the meaning of the claim term is discernible.
+A claim term that is not used or defined in the specification may not be indefinite if the meaning of the claim term is discernible.
 Bancorp Services, L.L.C. v.
 Hartford Life Ins.
 Co., 359 F.3d 1367, 1372, 69 USPQ2d 1996, 1999-2000 (Fed.
 Cir.
 2004) (holding that the disputed claim term “surrender value protected investment credits” which was not defined or used in the specification was discernible and hence not indefinite because “the components of the term have well recognized meanings, which allow the reader to infer the meaning of the entire phrase with reasonable confidence”).

-For example, a claim recites “a suitable liquid such as the filtrate of the contaminated liquid to be filtered and solids of a filtering agent such as perlite, cellulose powder, etc.” The mere use of the phrase “such as” in the claim does not by itself render the claim indefinite.
-Office policy is not to employ per se rules to make technical rejections.
+Examiners should note that Office policy is not to employ per se rules to make technical rejections.
 Examples of claim language which have been held to be indefinite set forth in MPEP § 2173.05(d) are fact specific and should not be applied as per se rules.
 The test for definiteness under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is whether “those skilled in the art would understand what is claimed when the claim is read in light of the specification.”
 Orthokinetics, Inc. v.
 Safety Travel Chairs, Inc., 806 F.2d 1565, 1576, 1 USPQ2d 1081, 1088 (Fed.
 Cir.
 1986).
 If one skilled in the art is able to ascertain in the example above, the meaning of the terms “suitable liquid” and “solids of a filtering agent” in light of the specification, 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is satisfied.
 If upon review of the claim as a whole in light of the specification, the examiner determines that a rejection under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is not appropriate in the above-noted example, but is of the opinion that the clarity and the precision of the language can be improved by the deletion of the phrase “such as” in the claim, the examiner may make such a suggestion to the applicant.
-If applicant does not accept the examiner’s suggestion, the examiner should not pursue the issue.** >
+If applicant does not accept the examiner’s suggestion, the examiner should not pursue the issue.

 III.
 RESOLVING INDEFINITE CLAIM LANGUAGE